0ki/fengoffice_old/fengoffice_/readme.txt

 	bugfix: Exchange compatibility option has been removed.
 	bugfix: When listing tasks timezones were not being taken into account.
 	bugfix: Last login field was not being updated.
-	bugfix: Gantt chart was showing some tasks as completed when their percentage was over 100% and they were not completed.
+	bugfix: Gantt chart was showing some tasks as completed when their percentage was over 100% and they were not completed
-	bugfix: When adding a timeslot for someone else within a task, the billing value was not being taken into account.
+	bugfix: When adding a timeslot for someone else within a task, the billing value was not being taken into account
-	bugfix: Gantt chart tasks resizing has been improved.
+	bugfix: Gantt chart tasks resizing has been improved

 	Since 2.3
 	----------------